 - You need to provide comparable information for each endpoint: data on repeated dose toxicity does not necessarily support toxicity to reproduction or development.
 Read-across is usually endpoint-specific.

 - Explain the trends you use to support your prediction – including all inconsistencies and their impact on your prediction.

 - Use ECHA’s Read-Across Assessment Framework (RAAF) to validate that your read-across adaptation is robust and complete.

-- You can only rely on data from structurally similar/analogue substances if you have lawful access to the study reports and other relevant data generated with those substances.
+- You can rely on data from structurally similar/analogue substances only if you have lawful access to the study reports and other relevant data generated with those substances.

 - ECHA can only assess information provided in your registration dossier.
 This means that for each source of information, you need an endpoint study record containing a study summary or robust study summary.
-This applies also to calculated or predicted values.
+This also applies to calculated or predicted values.